For consumers For business

 Minimalism is the antithesis of the modern consumerist narrative—and for good reason.
 In a global marketplace that wants you to consume more and more, minimalism says, “Hey!
 Have you ever thought about intentionally having less?”
 Less debt, less clutter, less stress, less stuff.
 The upshot?
 Less debt and stress for you, and less valuable resources being extracted for stuff you don’t really need.
 How to get involved, you ask?
 Start with your clothes.

-How to start your minimalist wardrobe
+How to do minimalist fashion

 • There is no magic number of clothing items (or any items for that matter) to achieve a minimalist wardrobe